rafael-solorzano/rafael-solorzano/README.md

   Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/> I'm Rafael Solórzano!
 </h1>

-### :scientist: | :technologist:	About Me :
-I am a Bioinformaticist from Inglewood, CA.
+:scientist: | :technologist:	I am a Bioinformaticist from Inglewood, CA.

-- :telescope: I’m working as a Quality Control Technician at Waters | Wyatt Technology, and I work with High-Performance Liquid Chromatography (HPLC) systems such as SEC-MALS, and FFF-MALS.
+- 🔬: I’m working as a Quality Control Technician at Waters | Wyatt Technology, and I work with High-Performance Liquid Chromatography (HPLC) systems such as SEC-MALS, and FFF-MALS.

-- :seedling: I am completing an A.S. in Computer Science, and am using this degree to supplement any computational deficiencies in order to succeed as a Bioinformaticist.
+- 📖: I am completing an A.S. in Computer Science, and am using this degree to supplement any computational deficiencies in order to succeed as a Bioinformaticist.

-- :zap: In my free time I like to ride my bike in the Santa Barbara mountains, and relax by reading non-technical science articles to see what fun, exciting research is going on in the world!
+- 🚴: In my free time I like to ride my bike in the Santa Barbara mountains, and relax by reading non-technical science articles to see what fun, exciting research is going on in the world!